-Furthermore, if there is sufficient variation within countries, the development of regional action plans may be appropriate, eg, particularly for countries where poison-baits are used for both harvesting for human use and predator control (see Figure 3).
+Furthermore, if there is sufficient variation within countries, the development of regional action plans may be appropriate, e.g., particularly for countries where poison-baits are used for both harvesting for human use and predator control (see Figure 3).
+This should exclude best practice use for invasive species management.